Basics

 [println "side effect"]

-42]] ; y = 42In the second example, do runs both expressions in sequence but the whole block evaluates to 42, because that's the last expression.
-Side effects happen along the way, but the value flows through.
+42]] ; y = 42In the second example, do runs both expressions in sequence, yet the whole block evaluates to 42, because that is the last expression.
+Side effects happen along the way; the value flows through.

 Bracket Syntax